YasinSonmez/Person-following-robot/README.md

 ## 2. Setup
 ### 2.1 Darknet ROS
 Follow the installation instructions [**here**](https://github.com/leggedrobotics/darknet_ros) to install Darknet ROS.
 Install it inside the workspace.
+After the installation, there are some updates needed in the code for synchronization of bounding box and depth messages.
+Copy and overwrite src/darknet_ros_updated_files/YoloObjectDetector.cpp to src/darknet_ros/darknet_ros/src and src/darknet_ros_updated_files/YoloObjectDetector.hpp to src/darknet_ros/darknet_ros/include/darknet_ros.
 ### 2.2 Gazebo-Map-Actor-Plugin
 Follow the steps from [Gazebo-Map-Actor-Plugin](https://github.com/YasinSonmez/Gazebo-Map-Actor-Plugin) to compile the gazebo plugin for the actors and see how to use the actors and actor position publisher node.
 You don't need to download the code again, plugin codes are already in this repository, all you need to do is to build the plugin following the steps there.
 ### 2.3 Actor Collisions Plugin